 Probiotic Pros

-Beyond its direct effects on motility, dandelion juice functions as a prebiotic, nourishing beneficial gut bacteria.
+Beyond its direct effects on motility, dandelion contains fibers like inulin, which are studied for their role in supporting beneficial gut bacteria.
 Inulin and oligosaccharides in the leaves provide fuel for microbial residents, which in turn produce short-chain fatty acids such as butyrate, which are key molecules that feed colon cells and strengthen the intestinal barrier.

-A thriving microbiome supports efficient digestion, optimal nutrient absorption and even balanced mood through the gut-brain connection.
-Incorporating dandelion juice into your routine ensures a steady supply of prebiotic fibers that boost microbial diversity and overall gut health.
+A balanced microbiome is commonly associated with digestion and overall well-being.
+Incorporating dandelion juice into your routine ensures a steady supply of prebiotic fibers that support overall gut health.

 Modern Meets Traditional Science